helium/HIP/0076-linear-lockup-curve.md

 Therefore, we propose to remove the special-case provision of HIP-51 that a 6-month lockup receives a 1x veHNT multiplier.
-Instead, it will receive the same veHNT as implied by the linear decay function, which is approximately 12.5x.
+Instead, it will receive the same veHNT as implied by the linear decay function, which is 12.5x. e.g, a 100 HNT stake for 6 months will establish a 1250 veHNT position at the time of staking.

 We also propose that the 6-month minimum lockup period be removed and HNT holders be allowed to lock HNT for any desired period up to 48 months, including periods less than 6 months.